apache/doris/docs/en/getting-started/basic-usage.md

 # Guidelines for Basic Use

 Doris uses MySQL protocol to communicate.
 Users can connect to Doris cluster through MySQL client or MySQL JDBC.
-When selecting the MySQL client version, it is recommended to use the version after 5.1, because user names of more than 16 characters can not be supported before 5.1.
+When selecting the MySQL client version, it is recommended to use the version after 5.1, because user names of more than 16 characters cannot be supported before 5.1.
 This paper takes MySQL client as an example to show users the basic usage of Doris through a complete process.

 ## 1 Create Users